 We hold our interest in the Masbate Gold Project through indirectly owned subsidiaries.
 We have a 40% interest in Filminera and a 100% interest in PGPRC.
-The remaining 60% interest in Filminera is held by a Philippines-registered company, Zoom Mineral Holdings Inc. ("Zoom") that is owned by a Philippine shareholder and not B2Gold.
+The remaining 60% interest in Filminera is held by a Philippines-registered company, Zoom, which is owned by a Philippine shareholder company.
 Filminera owns the majority of the Masbate Gold Project tenements and is responsible for the mining, environmental, social and community relations on the Masbate Gold Project site.
 PGPRC developed and owns the process plant on the island of Masbate and is responsible for the sale of all gold.
 PGPRC and Filminera have a contractual relationship, which includes PGPRC purchasing all of the ore production from Filminera at a price equal to the cost for the ore plus a predetermined percentage, while maintaining joint financial and legal liability for the social and environmental obligations under Philippine laws.

-At the end of 2020, Filminera held 29 patented mineral claims, three mineral production sharing agreements ("MPSAs") including one MPSA assigned by Vicar Mining Corporation ("VMC") to Filminera on January 29, 2018 and approved on June 22, 2019, and one exploration permit ("EP").
+At the end of 2021, Filminera held 29 patented mineral claims, three Mineral Production Sharing Agreements ("MPSAs"), including one MPSA assigned by Vicar Mining Corporation ("VMC") to Filminera on January 29, 2018 and approved on June 22, 2019, and one exploration permit ("EP").
 On November 14, 2019, the Philippine Department of Environment and Natural Resources (the "DENR") approved the consolidation of the three MPSAs and one EP of Filminera, which resulted in an increase of the contract area by about 3,938 hectares ("ha").
 Notwithstanding the assignment of the MPSA, the Operating Agreement between VMC and Filminera continues to be in effect, along with the royalty entitlement of VMC.
 Collectively, these patented claims, MPSAs, and the EP cover an area of about 6,098.12 ha.
-Expiry dates for the Filminera-held MPSAs range from 2022 to 2035.
 The majority of the Mineral Resources and Mineral Reserves are within the patented mineral claims that have perpetual rights with no expiry date.
 There are also several MPSA and EP applications, with the MPSA applications covering approximately 1,356 ha and the EP applications an additional 7,484 ha.
 However, grant of these applications may be subject to delays in the administration of the Philippine permitting process.
+MPSA No. 095-97-V, which is set to expire in November 2022, is in the renewal process and has been approved by the Secretary of the DENR.
+The renewed MPSA is now at the Region V offices where it will be formally registered and issued to Filminera.
+Once registered, MPSA No. 095-97-V will be valid for a period of 25 years (until 2047).